 Manual simplification of texts is possible, but is expensive and time consuming.
 This is not a suitable approach for the treatment of real-time user generated content.
 This kind of content cannot wait until a process of manual simplification is carried out on it.
 This is why an automatic simplification of real-time user generated content becomes necessary if we want people with language comprehension problems accessing this content.

-ASI and UPF partners have developed a text-simplification technology called Simplext.
+UPF has developed a text-simplification technology called Simplext.
 This system is able to:

 - Implement an adaptable and personalised text simplification system that can simplify documents, web pages and web 2.0 content-based on the Simplext methodology.

 - Provide built-in easy-reading accessibility and auto-personalization mechanisms in any kind of text (PDF, .doc. html) in the computer, tablet or smart phone (web pages, social networks such as Facebook and apps).

 - Integrate and deploy the simplification algorithms as a ubiquitous assistive technology, which “follows” the user in any web social application and from any user device.

 Simplext has created a set of language resources and natural language processing tools in Spanish for the development of an automated simplification system.